simplyyrosan/dusky/README.md

 [discord]: https://discord.gg/Nv2a7yTBQS

 ## Updated demo video now out on YouTube with all major features covered!
-(since the release of this video around 5 major features have been added, see below for details)
+(since the release of this video around 5 major features have been added, scroll down to the `overview` section for details)

 [Watch now][video]